tree-hugger722/ML-Final-Project/README.md

 3. Create a directory within this repository on your local machine titled "building_genome_datasets/" with the command `mkdir building_genome_datasets/` and move the CSVs into this directory.

 4. Install Jupyter Notbook with the command `pip install notebook` or `pip3 install notebook`.
-Then run the notebook with the command `jupyter notebook`.
+Then run the notebook from inside the repository with the command `jupyter notebook`.